space-wizards/space-station-14/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in [SandwichStation Discord](https://discord.gg/Z6JvtKw6tp) if you want to help but you dont know how to.
-Feel free to check the [list of issues](https://github.com/SandwichStation/SandwichStation/issues) that need to be done and anybody can pick them up.
+Feel free to check the [list of issues](https://github.com/SandwichStation/space-station-14/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!
-While _SandwichStation_ doesn't use the [contribution guidelines,](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) you can always check the documentation to help you out.

 ## Building